OHS Committees, WHS Representatives and Designates

 The employer must:

-• Make sure that an OHS Committee, WHS Representative, or WHS Designate is in place as required by the number of persons working at a work site.
+• Make sure that an OHS Committee, WHS Representative, or Designate is in place as required by the number of persons working at a work site.

 • Make sure an OHS Committee consists of: